Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Selected Completed Works (in Reverse Chronological Order)

 *Shared Lives and Spaces (SLS)* for Violinist and Cellist (after the Care Collective and Susan Leigh Star) - 2022, 10' <br />
-&emsp; commissioned by Sahada Buckley and Trace Johnson
+&emsp; commissioned by Sahada Buckley and [Trace Johnson](http://traceljohnson.com/bio/)

 *Simple Machines are Also Power Tools: The Wedge as Boundary Maker and Boundary Object (After Susan Leigh Star)* for String Quartet - 2022, 17'

 *If on a Winter's Night a Thrill...
 (After Italo Calvino)* for 2-Channel Fixed Media - 2021, 6'42"

-*Contour Without Cut (Barad in Penthesilea)* (after Karen Barad,  Sam Gilliam, Italo Calvino, Bruno Latour, George Lewis, and Roscoe Mitchell) for Celesta-Player - 2021, 10'
+*Contour Without Cut (Barad in Penthesilea)* (after Karen Barad, Italo Calvino, Sam Gilliam, Bruno Latour, George Lewis, and Roscoe Mitchell) for Celesta-Player - 2021, 10'

 *Death and Transliteration* for Mezzo-Soprano and Cellist (text by the composer) - 2021, 2'